About our tutors

 Richard Norman taught philosophy for forty years at the University of Kent, where he is now Emeritus Professor of Moral Philosophy, and he has also taught for the WEA.
 His publications include the books 'The Moral Philosophers', 'Ethics, Killing and War', and 'On Humanism'.

-Dr John-Paul Riordan is a part-time senior lecturer at Canterbury Christ Church University in Primary Education.
-He also works part-time in a school for children who have learning difficulties.
+Dr John-Paul Riordan is a senior lecturer and educational researcher at Canterbury Christ Church University in Education.
+He used to work in a school for children who have learning difficulties.
 John-Paul's PhD explored conceptual change pedagogy in school science (i.e. investigating what experienced teachers do when pupils express scientific 'misconceptions').
-He is interested in instructional strategy and classroom deception.
-He has taught secondary school science (specializing in physics) since 1998.
+He is interested in science teaching and learning, 'misconceptions', conceptual change pedagogy, instructional strategy & video-based analysis of class lessons.
+He taught secondary school science (specializing in physics) since 1998.
 He is a qualified Makaton Regional Tutor and a member of L'Arche.

 Carolann is a Focusing Practitioner, qualified with the British Focusing Association, and was for several years a full-time Yoga teacher.
 She was a founding partner of The Victor Foundation, which trained Yoga Teachers and Relaxation Therapists, and she continues to teach Yoga and Meditation, including a chair-based Yoga class for people with mobility difficulties.